roblox-linux-wrapper/roblox-linux-wrapper/README.md

 * Q: How can I install this?
   * A: See the usage section.

-* Q: It opens in a text editor, what do I do?
-  * A: Run it in a terminal by dragging rlw.sh into the terminal and hit enter.

-* Q: It says "permission denied", what do I do?
-  * A: Make sure to mark it as executable (open terminal, type "chmod +x ", drag in rlw.sh, hit enter

 * Q: It tells me there is a syntax error, or I'm having another problem.
   * A: Download it again and retry.
 If the same thing occurs again, [open a new issue here][1].
 If you report a bug, please be as informative as possible.

 * Q: Roblox isn't behaving like it should.
   * A: Select the "Reset Roblox to defaults" option and press Ok.
+If you contuinue having problems, [file a bug report here][1].

 * Q: What is the "Play Roblox (Legacy Mode)" option?
   * A: This is the old method used to launch games.
 Paste the game link in and click "Play" to launch the game.